kshi2000/github-demo/README.md

 # github-demo
-Playing around with sample repo
+Playing around with a sample repo